 All three companies at Boeing Field that can service ICE planes, so-called fixed-base operators, are pledging to cease working with the federal agency, according to a King County news release.
 Airport director John Parrott explained that although the airport can’t forbid ICE Air flights from landing there, a company would have to agree to assist with fueling and other services in order for the flights to continue flying in and out of the airport.

-“It was their business decision at the end of the day,” Parrott said, referring to the fixed-based operators’ refusal to work with ICE.
-Crosscut’s calls to the fixed-based operators — Modern Aviation, Signature Flight Support and Kenmore Aero Services — were not immediately returned.
+“It was their business decision at the end of the day,” Parrott said, referring to the fixed-base operators’ refusal to work with ICE.
+Crosscut’s calls to the fixed-base operators — Modern Aviation, Signature Flight Support and Kenmore Aero Services — were not immediately returned.

 Now, immigration advocates wonder how soon those ICE Air flights will stop landing at Boeing Field and whether the federal agency will simply shift its operations to a different airport in the region, such as Paine Field in Everett.